County Civil / Small Claims

 How is the defendant notified of the case?

-- A defendant may be served by the Leon County Sheriff's Office or a private process server.
+- A defendant may be served by the Leon County Sheriff's Office Warrants Unit or Civil Process Unit or a private process server.
 Both charge a fee to serve each defendant.

 - For each defendant listed in the complaint/petition, the plaintiff must provide an original and two copies of the summons.
 A copy of the complaint/petition and any other documents filed must be attached to the summons for service.